-The Tacoma is as rough and tumble as it has always been.
+The Tacoma remains as rough and tumble as it has always been.
 Toyota's compact pickup features a 3.5-liter V6 hooked up to either a six-speed manual or a six-speed automatic transmission.
 A 2.7-liter four-cylinder engine, which can be mated to a five-speed manual, is also available.
 Both two- and four-wheel-drive models are offered.
 Our four-wheel-drive V6 Tacoma delivered a good 19 mpg overall.
-While the truck is tough-as-nails and delivers impressive off-road prowess, it's primitive.
-The ride remains stiff, handling is ponderous, the cabin is loud, and the driving position is still awkwardly low.
+Though the truck is tough as nails and delivers impressive off-road prowess, it's primitive.
+The ride is stiff, handling is ponderous, the cabin is very loud, and the driving position is awkwardly low.
 The modern connectivity features are welcome.
 Safety features such as blind-spot monitoring and rear cross-traffic alert are available.
-First-year reliability of the redesign has been well-below average.
+First-year reliability of the redesign has been well below average.